4 Optimization for Machine Learning

 Note

-• Pros: The gradient is a very accurate estimate of the true gradient, leading to a stable and direct convergence path.
+• Pros: The gradient is the exact training-set gradient, giving a stable and direct convergence path.

-• Cons: It is computationally very expensive and memory-intensive, especially for large datasets.
-It is infeasible to load millions of samples into memory at once.
+• Cons: Computationally expensive and memory-intensive on large datasets; infeasible to load millions of samples into memory at once.

 Stochastic Gradient Descent (SGD)